Philipp238/Safe-Policy-Improvement-Approaches-on-Discrete-Markov-Decision-Processes/README.md

 The `PiStar` class implements dynamic programming and should be used with the true MDP dynamics to compute the optimal policy.

-`wet_chicken_discrete/` contains the Wet Chicken benchmark, which is one of the two benchmarks used in "Evaluation of Safe Policy Improvement by Soft Baseline Bootstrapping".
+`wet_chicken_discrete/` contains the Wet Chicken benchmark [2], which is one of the two benchmarks used in "Evaluation of Safe Policy Improvement by Soft Baseline Bootstrapping".
 The file `wet_chicken_discrete/dynamics.py` implements the dynamics of this benchmark and `wet_chicken_discrete/baseline_policy.py` implements different methods to compute a behavior policy.
 In my thesis, I only make use of the `'heuristic'` variant.